xcart/xcart-docs/_pages/kb_en/products/adding_products.md

     If you don't want to sell a product any longer but want a product page be still accessible on the storefront, set the product's stock to zero and add "Not available for sale" to the product name, rather than making it inactive.
 Make sure the _How to show out of stock products_ option is set to "Show in all the sections" in the **Store setup** -> **Cart & checkout** section of the admin area.
     {% endnote %}

-*   **Call for price**: This field is only available if X-Cart's {% "Call for Price" ref_3K1pJExV %} addon is active; it enables you to specify that the price and Add to cart button must not be provided for the current product; instead, a message inviting store visitors to call for price should be displayed.
+*   **Call for price**: This field is only available if X-Cart's {% link "Call for Price" ref_3K1pJExV %} addon is active; it enables you to specify that the price and Add to cart button must not be provided for the current product; instead, a message inviting store visitors to call for price should be displayed.

 _Prices & Inventory_